ysabri/GitDrive/docs/index.rst

 For each GRepository, the metadata will be saved in a "repo.proto" file at the root of the repository.
 The file will include a serialized GRepository object.

-As discussed in the definitions, each GRepository has a metadata branch called "GG".
-The reason behind choosing GG is to break the workspace_ naming convention while being as short as possible.
+As discussed in the definitions, each GRepository has a metadata branch called "GH".
+The reason behind choosing GH is to break the workspace_ naming convention while being as short as possible.
 The main purpose of the metadata branch is to keep track of the structure changes in the repository.
 This means, keep track of the additions or removals of topicspaces or workspaces.
 This is not possible to do by just recording the metadata upon each commit like we already do.
 This is the case